82 Ways to Fight Global Warming

 1. Import less stuff.
 Go isolationist.

 2. Eat local foods.
-But I like mangos and coconuts!
+Rumor has it that fresher foods have more nutrients.
+They definitely have more taste.
+Alas, I like mangos and coconuts!
 Do I have to move to the tropics?

 3. Revamp passenger trains.
 I may have more on this subject in the future.